 Background

 The northern saw-whet owl, Aegolius acadicus, (NSWO) is the smallest owl species found in Illinois.
 It breeds in the boreal forests of North America and overwinters in the central and southern regions of the U.S. Little is known about NSWO behavior beyond their breeding grounds, as their minimal vocalization and tendency to roost in dense understory makes detection during their migration and winter periods difficult.
 A collaborative initiative known as Project Owlnet combines banding data from stations across North America to understand NSWO demographics, migration timing, and migratory connectivity patterns between stations.
-Despite this, there is minimal data available about their specific demographics, migration stopover durations, or landscape use in Illinois.
+Despite this, there is minimal data available about their specific demographics, migration stopover durations, or landscape use in Illinois and on the breeding grounds.

 Project Methods

 In order to fill these knowledge gaps, our lab has been capturing and banding NSWO’s at Kennekuk County Park from mid October to early December since 2020.
-We open our nets a minimum of 5 hours every Tuesday and Thursday, using Y-shaped mist net arrays with a call box in the center.
+We open our nets a minimum of 5 hours 1-2 nights each week, using Y-shaped mist net arrays with a call box in the center.
 The call box repeats the NSWO male territorial ‘toot’ call, which they use on their breeding grounds.
-Nets have been opened at Allerton Park every Wednesday during this period as well.
+Nets have been opened at Allerton Park once weekly during this period as well.
 Once captured, measurements such as mass, wing chord, and tail length for every owl are taken.
 Age is determined by looking at molt patterns under UV light.
 Sex is determined by comparing wing chord and mass measurements.
 Since 2021, we have attached Motus tags to 20 owls each season.
-We are able to determine their activity patterns (i.e. what times of day they are most active), fall and spring departure timing, and roughly triangulate their diurnal roosting locations at Kennekuk via 6 automated radio telemetry towers maintained.
+We are able to determine their activity patterns (i.e. what times of day they are most active), fall and spring departure timing, and roughly triangulate their diurnal roosting locations at Kennekuk via 6 automated radio telemetry towers.
 NSWOs are also hand-tracked periodically to their diurnal roost locations to understand what habitat characteristics they prefer.
 Furthermore, we are measuring the response of tagged owls to various NSWO vocalizations to better understand why owls are attracted to the ‘toot’ call during the nonbreeding season.

 Preliminary Results